 Most couples now prefer a more photojournalistic approach where true moments are captured.
 Which is great!

-But empty pizza boxes from the night before or bags of clothes strewn around the room just doesn’t look that nice in the back of a great image of people having a good time.
+But empty pizza boxes or clothes strewn around the room just doesn’t look that nice in the back of a great image of people having a good time.

 This is probably one of the most important tips if photography is high on your value list!

 When discussing timings for the day with your photographer have some time to shoot in the golden hour just before sunset.

 Often this will mean excusing yourself from the reception but the results of shooting in that light, especially if you are on a property will be well worth it.

 Number Four: Ask your parents to have a quick look over your family photo list.

 Just in case you’ve accidentally overlooked an important family member or family combination that you may regret later.

 Family photos are very important.
 Often it’s one of the only times whole families are together.
 But standing there waiting for family members can be tedious and as a result tiring.

 So it can be painful when you think its all finished and someone realizes they were not in a photo.
 And we have to set you up again to continue the continuity of the previous images.